DrPwner/FortiLucene/README.md

 - **Copy to Clipboard**: Easy export of finished queries
 - **Import Feature**: Bulk import values for query construction
 - **Help Menu**: Built-in guide for query syntax and examples
+- **Save Queries**: Ability to save built Queries in a dedicated Table in the backend.
+- **Import & Export**: Easily Export your Saved Queries and for back up, or share it with a friend (this is where the Import option takes place :) )

 ## 🏁 Getting Started